ssadedin/ximmer/docs/analyses.md

 ## Customized Analyses

-A very common task in using a CNV detection tool is to try different setting sto find out what works best on your particular data.
+A very common task in using a CNV detection tool is to try different settings to find out what works best on your particular data.
 To do that you need to compare between different settings for the same tool.
 Each group of settings that you wish to run with is called an "analysis".
 These are configured in the analysis section of the configuration file.
 An example is below: